Answered By: Margarete Bower

 Information about standards can be found on our Standards research guide: Getting Technical Standards @ Pitt

-The Engineering Library provides electronic access to:
+The University Library System provides electronic access to:

 • Various standards from other standard-granting organizations.
 These can be difficult to locate and multiple databases must often be searched, including PittCat, Knovel, or WorldCat.
-Please contact the Engineering Library if you need help accessing or requesting a standard.
+Please contact the Science & Engineering Library if you need help accessing or requesting a standard.

 Standard Request Service: